theirrationalone/theme/README.md

 # theme
-dark mode hack
+dark mode hack,
-no mobile support.
+I found myself a bit lazy that's why no mobile support This Web has.
-Kindly open This web into your Desktop !
+Kindly open This Web into your Desktop !
+'•'♫...